Lighting and Rendering

 Property editor

-The Property editor gives your fast access to a selection of the most used attributes for a selected light source allowing the lighting artist to quickly place and setup lights all from one editor window.
+The Property Editor gives your fast access to a selection of the most used attributes for a selected light source allowing the lighting artist to quickly place and setup lights all from one editor window.

 [ADD IMAGE'S ALT TEXT]

-Property editor.
+Property Editor.

 Now that you have a basic understanding of the different types of lights and their attributes, it is time to explore and put that knowledge into practice and recreate some studio lighting setups using digital techniques.